 - Positively correlates with the sample size and the magnitude of the association of interest (e.g., increasing the sample size of a study would increase its statistical power)

 - By convention, most studies aim to achieve 80% statistical power.

-- If the p-value is equal to or less than a predetermined significance level (usually set at 0.05), the association is considered statistically significant (i.e., the probability that the result was obtained by chance is < 5%).
+- If the p-value is equal to or less than a predetermined significance level (usually set at 0.05), the association is considered statistically significant (i.e., the probability that the same or more extreme results are obtained if H0 is true is < 5%).

 |Null hypothesis (H0) is true||Null hypothesis (H0) is false|

 |Statistical test does not reject H0|| || |

 - Probability of an occurring event (P)

 - The degree of certainty that a particular event will not take place (e.g., rolling a 6 is considered the event when tossing a die.
 When throwing a die, the probability of the event not occurring (rolling a “1”, “2”, “3”, “4”, or “5”) is 5/6)